Frequently Asked Questions

 What is SiLA?

 The SiLA organization promotes open standards to allow integration and exchange of intelligent systems in the lab in a cost effective way.
+It does this by bringing together industrial and academic lab users with technology providers such as vendors and startups in a collaborative and pre-competitive environment, since 2008.

 What is a SiLA Standard?